-The Personal Information Protection Act requires breach notification to the Commissioner and affected individuals by private sector organizations where there exists "a real risk of significant harm" to an individual as a result of the loss or unauthorized access to or disclosure of personal information.
+The Personal Information Protection Act requires private sector organizations to notify the Commissioner and affected individuals where there exists "a real risk of significant harm" to an individual as a result of a privacy breach (section 34.1).

-The Commissioner publicly makes available the decisions where a real risk of significant harm was identified and notification to affected individuals was required.
-Decisions where there was no real risk of significant harm identified are not published.
+Decisions where there was a real risk of significant harm are made available.
+Decisions where there was no real risk of significant harm are not made available.